Guidance for Washington University in St. Louis Faculty Regarding Reproducing Copyrighted Works for Use in Teaching and Research

 Obtaining Permission to Reproduce Copyrighted Works

-Permission to reproduce copyrighted materials can be obtained directly from the copyright owner, through a “clearinghouse” like the Copyright Clearance Center (www.copyright.com), or through commercial services such as FCP (a course-pack preparation service available through the Washington University Bookstore).
+Permission to reproduce copyrighted materials can be obtained directly from the copyright owner, through a “clearinghouse” like the Copyright Clearance Center (www.copyright.com), or through commercial services such as FCP (a course-pack preparation service available through the WashU Bookstore).
 The process can be time-consuming, so it is advisable to make your requests well before the beginning of the semester in which you wish to use the materials.

 In seeking permission, you should write to the person with authority to grant it, typically the publisher or author identified in the copyright notice.
 A request letter should identify you (including your WashU affiliation), the details of the specific item you wish to reproduce, the nature of the proposed reproduction, and your purposes.
 In identifying the work, you should include detailed identifying information: